What is Tourism in the Medieval Times?

 The Greek ideal of leisure moved to the monasteries, for for many the essence of the early Christian religion was to live to get closer to God.
 It Was considered sin the accumulation of wealth or the same work to obtain them.

-History of Tourism in Middle Ages: The leisure exhibition showed his release from the need to work.
+History of Tourism in Medieval Times: The leisure exhibition showed his release from the need to work.
 The leisure of the Lords was the expression of their opposition to servile work, and by putting it in evidence as many times as possible they reaffirmed their membership in the aristocratic class.

 Popular leisure, meanwhile, while present, was not free.
 It was the activity of the days of rest and celebration.
 Usually religious and related to the patron saint of the place or the great religious festivities.
 The leisure of the lower classes was organized and controlled by power, that is, the Lord and the Church.